luckystarufo/pySINDy/README.md

 ## Getting Started

-PySINDy requires numpy, scipy, matplotlib, findiff, pytest (for unittests), sphinx (for documentation).
+PySINDy requires numpy, scipy, matplotlib, findiff, pytest (for unittests), pylint (for PEP8 style check), sphinx (for documentation).
 The code is compatible with Python 3.5 and Python 3.6.
 It can be installed using pip or directly from the source code.

 ### Installing via pip